 The main dive site for our students is reached in a 5-minute surface swim.
 It's an area bisected by a rocky ridge, part of which is visible at low tide.
 The area around the ridge and offshore boat marker features some interesting rock formations in shallow water, the remnants of an old marina, countless numbers of seastars, shells, urchins, some kelp and a variety of fish species.
 Depth in this area ranges from 15 feet/5m to about 40 feet/12m.
 The south end drops off to deep water.

 To the West of the ridge is a sloping reef that becomes a near-vertical wall dive as you travel North.
-It's the main dive site for certified divers and for our private students when they have the necessary buoyancy control and swimming skills.
+It's the main dive site for certified divers and for our private students when they have the necessary buoyancy control and finning skills.
 There's a series of sandy underwater ledges at varying depths that go way beyond recreational dive limits.
 The site is a favourite spot for tec divers.
 Deeper dives feature large chimney, boot and cloud sponges, clusters of fish families, solitary ling cod, nudibranchs, and a variety of other invertebrates along with occasional sightings of octopus, wolf eel, grunt sculpin and cabezon.
 Shallower dives feature a great anemone garden, rockfish, ling cod, painted greenling and kelp greenling, urchins, seastars, brittle stars, crabs, sea cucumbers, squirts, nudis, and Red Irish Lords.
 There are usually resident seals around and sometimes they join the dive.
 I have encountered ratfish and migrating Pacific white-sided dolphins.
 Dogfish are common in the summer months.
 Orca have been known to enter the bay.

-Surface currents can get very strong here as water is funnelled through a bottleneck into Howe Sound on the rising tide, and there's often a thick plankton cloud in the summertime that reduces visibility to zero.
+Surface currents can get very strong here as water is funnelled through Queen Charlotte Channel into Howe Sound on the rising tide, and there's often a thick plankton cloud in the summertime that reduces visibility to zero.
 But when conditions are right, it's a great dive site.